Invitation to «Music for the Soul» on Good Friday (in German)

-It is a particular privilege of hospital chaplaincy to have the time to attend to the concerns and needs of patients.
+It is the privilege of pastoral care to have the time, within the hospital setting, to address the issues and concerns of patients.

 We accompany people from an open, Christian basic attitude across denominations and religions and respect their religious convictions.
 We regularly visit patients of different denominations and religions, as well as people who do not belong to any religious community.
 We do not have a missionary mandate and do not impose our conversation on anyone.